NYC Shoppers Prefer Stores That Enforce Social Distancing, Study Finds

 In future experiments, the researchers plan to use head-mounted virtual reality displays and mathematical models to see how people from varied backgrounds and political leanings react to health threats.

 They also plan a survey of city residents to gauge how they judge risk as spaces reopen -- for example, asking if they prefer to sit indoors or outdoors at a restaurant.

 "From a policy perspective, understanding that will help us plan or maybe redesign the reopening of businesses," Daziano said in a university news release.
 "We want to understand who is more likely to respect health guidelines, what the risk perceptions are in public spaces and how we can create incentives for individuals to sustain social distancing, so we can help guide decisions."

-Learn more about social distancing from the U.S. Centers for Disease Control and Prevention.
+Learn more from the U.S. Centers for Disease Control and Prevention.

 SOURCE: Cornell University, news release, Aug.
 10, 2020